-I didn’t want to suffer like that, and I am happy to report that over the past six months and 17 flights, despite a number of extensive delays, it’s been pretty smooth sailing with my baby.
+I didn’t want to suffer like that, and I am happy to report that over the 18 months and over 100 flights, despite a number of extensive delays, it’s been pretty smooth sailing with my baby.

-“He flies better than most adults,” is a phrase I’ve heard twice.
+“He flies better than most adults,” is a phrase I’ve heard many times.

 So how do you fly with a baby and not hate it?
 These are my 50 quick tips!